Share this story

 2. Completing a trek ‘at any cost’ is foolish

-This is a sensitive topic, but a few weeks ago, many organisations ran the Buran Ghati and Rupin Pass treks, while Indiahikes called off a few batches.
-We shifted our trekkers to other treks or refunded them altogether.
+This is a sensitive topic, but last year, many organisations ran the Buran Ghati and Rupin Pass treks in slightly before the main season, while Indiahikes started in time.

-Many trekkers wrote back to us later, pointing and laughing that they completed the trek with other organisations.
+Many trekkers wrote back to us later, pointing and smug that they completed the trek with other organisations.

-I want to tell you honestly, it was not impossible to complete the trek.
-Heck, any trek can be accomplished at any time of the year!
+I want to tell you honestly, it is not impossible to complete a trek.
+Frankly, any trek can be accomplished at any time of the year!
+We’ve seen people pulling off a trek like Pangarchulla in winter.
 But at what cost?
-Did we want to risk an avalanche?
+Risk an avalanche?
 A rockfall?
-Double the time required to cross a pass at 15,000 ft because of waist-deep snow?
-Extend the turn-around time, the trekking hours?
+Risk soft snow?
+Or take double the time required to cross a pass at 15,000 ft because of waist-deep snow?
 Risk notorious post-noon weather in the mountains?

 In the mountains, there is a certain risk involved during any season.
 But what is the extent of risk you want to take?
 That’s your decision to make.

-At Indiahikes, we do choose to err on the side of caution because we strongly believe that completing a trek at any cost is foolish.
+At Indiahikes, we always choose to start a season when it is the right time to do so.
+We err on the side of caution because we strongly believe that completing a trek at any cost is foolish.
 The trek is always going to be there.
-If not this year, then next year.
 But putting your life at risk for the sake of the trek is not wise.
 Your life is worth much more than a trek.

 3. How fit is fit enough?